h1st-ai/h1st/docs/source/concepts/object-model.rst

 DataAnnotatingModel
 ###################
-A DataAnnotatingModel takes some data as inputs and annotates or labels them.
-They are mainly used to process training data for PredictiveModels.
+A DataAnnotatingModel takes in some data and outputs annotation or labels.
+They are mainly used to process training data for MLModels.

 DataGeneratingModel
 ###################
-A DataGeneratingModel takes some parameters as inputs, and outputs data used as training data for PredictiveModels.
+A DataGeneratingModel takes some parameters as inputs, and outputs synthetic data that can be used as training data for PredictiveModels or MLModels.

 DataAugmentingModel
 ###################